 Breeders’ Cup Announces Special Guest for Thursday’s Cocktails & Conversation Broadcast

 LEXINGTON, Ky.
-(May 21, 2020) — The Breeders’ Cup, one of Thoroughbred horse racing’s most prestigious international events, today announces special guest Frankie Dettori for the next installment of Cocktails & Conversation, the recurring virtual happy hour series designed to rally the horse racing industry’s most prominent figures to raise funds for communities that have been profoundly impacted by COVID-19.
+(Oct.
+1, 2020) — The Breeders’ Cup, one of Thoroughbred horse racing’s most prestigious international events, today announces Brad Cox as the special guest for this week’s installment of Cocktails & Conversation.
+The multi-platform broadcast is a recurring virtual happy hour series designed to rally the horse racing industry’s most prominent figures to raise funds for communities that have been profoundly impacted by COVID-19.

-The next Cocktails & Conversation broadcast, airing Today at 6 p.m.
-ET via Breeders’ Cup’s Twitter, YouTube and Facebook pages, will mark the eighth installment of the series.
-The episode will be hosted by Nick Luck and Britney Eurton of NBC Sports and ‘21’ Club mixologist and creator of Breeders’ Cup’s official cocktails Mark Tubridy.
+The Cocktails & Conversation broadcast, airing Thursday, Oct.
+1 at 6 p.m.
+ET via Breeders’ Cup’s Twitter, Facebook and YouTube pages, will mark the 22nd installment of the series.
+The episode will be hosted by Nick Luck and Britney Eurton of NBC Sports and 21 Club mixologist and creator of Breeders’ Cup’s official cocktails Mark Tubridy.

-Today’s live stream will commence with Mark Tubridy leading a virtual mixology class for viewers, creating two refreshing cocktails to enjoy at home during the broadcast.
-Mark will be mixing up a “French 76” featuring Tito's Handmade Vodka, lemon juice, simple syrup and Champagne, as well as a “Gold Rush,” consisting of Maker's Mark Bourbon, lemon juice and honey syrup.
+Thursday’s live stream will commence with Tubridy leading a virtual mixology class for viewers, creating two refreshing cocktails to enjoy at home during the broadcast.
+Mark will first create the “Black-Eyed Susan,” featuring Tito’s Handmade Vodka, rum, triple sec, pineapple juice, orange juice, lemon juice and simple syrup.
+The second cocktail featured is the “Blackberry-Sage Sour,” made with Maker’s Mark Bourbon, lemon juice, simple syrup, blackberries and sage leaves.

-Following the cocktail mixing segment, the broadcast will feature a conversational interview with Dettori, who will offer his insightful perspectives and thoughts on daily life, the latest developments in horse racing and other everyday topics.
-Fans will be able to submit questions via social media for the hosts and Dettori to answer during the broadcast for a uniquely interactive experience.
-Throughout the cocktail hour, viewers will be encouraged to donate to industry workers and communities in need through the official Breeders’ Cup website.
+Following the cocktail-mixing segment, the broadcast will feature a conversational interview with Cox, who will speak about this year’s Breeders’ Cup World Championships, current developments in horse racing and more.
+Fans will be able to submit questions via social media for the hosts and guest to answer during the broadcast for a truly interactive experience.
+Throughout the cocktail hour, viewers will be encouraged to donate to industry workers and communities in need through the official Breeders' Cup website.

 All proceeds generated from Cocktails & Conversation are wholly donated to the following organizations benefitting the horse racing and hospitality industries:

-To learn more about the virtual happy hour series and to support those in need, please visit BreedersCup.com/donate.
+To learn more about the virtual happy hour series and to support those in need, please visit https://www.breederscup.com/convos.

 ABOUT BREEDERS’ CUP